describo/crate-builder-component/README.md

 ## Configuration

+### Reactive Properties

+These properties are reactive.
+If you change them in the outer application they will update inside the component.

 -   `crate`: The RO Crate data.
 Note - this is the JSON object `not` a path to a file to be loaded.
     Your app needs to do the loading.
 -   `profile`: The profile.
 Note - this is the JSON object `not` a path to a file to be loaded.
 Your app needs to do the loading.

+### Unreactive Properties

+The properties are NOT reactive.
+If you change them in the outer application they will not update inside the component.

 -   `lookup`: Pass in an instance of a class the component can use to lookup entity templates or datapacks.
 The signature of the class must be: